I don’t know about you, but I spend soooo much time in the laundry room. As my family size has increased, so has the amount of laundry.

 So, I use powered Tide at the recommended 1 line for regular wash, and a box will last me months.

-I also try to pick up the detergent when it’s on sale, and I use cashback apps like coupons.com, Ibotta, and fetch to help me save even more on my purchase.
+I also pick up the detergent when it’s on sale, and I use cashback apps like coupons.com, Ibotta, and drop to help me save even more on my purchase.

 Overstuffing your washer and dryer can make your machine work harder, which causes unnecessary wear and tear.